dbat/bin2dec/README.md

 High performance javascript binary to hexa/decimal convertor

-  This library will allow you to convert arbitrary length binary data/buffer o it's string hexa/decimals representation and vice-versa.
+  This library will allow you to convert arbitrary length binary data/buffer to it's string hexa/decimals representation and vice-versa.

 =======